The Commission on Education and Training for Patient Safety

 To enable effective delivery, the recommendations have been grouped into four key workstreams:

-- Workstream 3: Embedding Existing Training Initiatives (Recs 7,8)
+- Workstream 3: Embedding Existing Training Initiatives (recommendations 7,8)

-- Workstream 4: Supporting Joined Up Care (Rec 9)
+- Workstream 4: Supporting Joined Up Care (recommendation 9)

 Download the report and supporting documents below.